kusumotoa/wiki-work/How-to-Contribute.md

 ## Issue Reporting Guidelines

-- If you face issue, use GitHub's [New Issue](https://github.com/SDWebImage/SDWebImage/issues/new) to submit issues.
+- If you have an issue, use GitHub's [New Issue](https://github.com/SDWebImage/SDWebImage/issues/new) to submit issues.
 - There is an issue template built in.
-You should always fill them as necessary, to make it easy for us to reproduce issue and fix it.
+You should always fill them as necessary as possible, Thus it is easy for us to reproduce issue and fix it.

 ## Pull Request Guidelines

-- If you face issue, use GitHub's [New PR](https://github.com/SDWebImage/SDWebImage/compare) to submit pull requests.
+- If you have an issue, use GitHub's [New PR](https://github.com/SDWebImage/SDWebImage/compare) to submit pull requests.
 - The `master` branch is used for releasing the next mainstream version of SDWebImage.
 - There are also some other branches used for maintain the legacy version.
-Because we follows the [Semantic Versioning](https://semver.org/).
+Because we followed the [Semantic Versioning](https://semver.org/).
 Like [5.1.x](https://github.com/SDWebImage/SDWebImage/tree/5.1.x) and [4.x](https://github.com/SDWebImage/SDWebImage/tree/4.x)

-- If adding a new feature:
+- New feature:
   - Add accompanying test case (See more about Testing later)
   - Provide a convincing reason to add this feature.
 You can add this in your Pull Request description.
   - Ideally, you can open a feature request issue first before working on it.
 We will tag it with [feature request](https://github.com/SDWebImage/SDWebImage/labels/feature%20request).
-Good example: #2743 and #2808
+Good example: [#2743](https://github.com/SDWebImage/SDWebImage/pull/2743) and [#2808](https://github.com/SDWebImage/SDWebImage/pull/2808)

-- If fixing bug:
+- Fixing bug:
   - If you are resolving a special issue, fill the issue `#xxxx` you want to fix in the pull request template.
   - Provide a detailed description of the bug in the PR.
 A demo or screenshot is better.
   - Add appropriate test coverage if applicable.